How are the riders selected?

 For overseas riders, please ensure that you have travel insurance and that it covers you for taking part in cycling events.

 You can call us on +44 (0) 114 250 7717 and ask to speak to Ang or Tori.
 Or you can email us at firstname.lastname@example.org.

 During the event, riders will be provided with a mobile phone number to contact us on.

 What is the cancellation policy?

-If you need to cancel for any reason, as long as you cancel before February 24th, 2019, you will receive a refund minus a £10 admin fee.
+If you need to cancel for any reason, as long as you cancel by 29th February 2024, you will receive a refund minus a £10 admin fee.
 This provides us with a 12-week gap to offer the place to another rider and enable them to have enough time to train to take part.

 After 29th February 2024 we aren’t going to offer refunds as we think it won’t allow us enough time to fill the place and give the new entrant enough time to get ready, and we don’t really want to encourage unprepared riders to take part.